Lasering/scala-expect/README.md

 * Easy to refactor the creation of expects.

 #### Disadvantages
-* Most errors will only be caught at runtime as opposed to compile time.
-* More overhead than the fluent expect since it's just a wrapper arround fluent expect.
+* More overhead than the fluent expect since it's just a wrapper around fluent expect.
 * Mutable - it uses a fluent expect as the backing expect and a mutable stack to keep track of the current context.

 #### Example